PySimpleGUI/PySimpleGUI/readme.md

 > In the face of ambiguity, refuse the temptation to guess.

 Sometimes you can guess and be fine.
 Other times, things may work, but the side effects are potentially significant.
-So, there may be a much better way.
+There may be a much better way to solve a problem - Log an Issue on GitHub!

 ------

+# Some Examples

-# Polishing Your Windows = Building "Beautiful Windows"
+## Polishing Your Windows = Building "Beautiful Windows"

 And STILL the Zen of Python fits: